 Use for: American Pale Ales, Scottish Ales, Oatmeal Stouts, Irish Stouts, English Bitters, most Lagers, or German Ales.

-Stange Glass / Stick Glass
+Beers Served in a Stange Glass / Stick Glass

 Stange glasses have a particular shape and reason behind it.
 The glass is 6 inches tall, 2 inches wide and has very straight sides.
 This seems like a fitting name, since 'stance' means 'pole' or 'stick' in German!
 The glass is designed for Kölsch beers and holds less than the average beer glass so you can drink it before the beer gets too warm.